-- If there are applications for multiple competitive research funds and other research funds simultaneously for research projects that are substantially the same (including cases where they overlap to a considerable extent; same applies hereinafter), and they are adopted more than once - If there are multiple applications for research projects that are substantially the same as the competitive research funds or other research funds that have already been selected and funded - If there is an overlap in the intended application of research funding between multiple research projects - $\cdot$ Other cases equivalent to the above proposals to other competitive research funds or other research funds.
+- If there are applications for multiple competitive research funds and other research funds simultaneously for research projects that are substantially the same (including cases where they overlap to a considerable extent; same applies hereinafter), and they are adopted more than once - If there are multiple applications for research projects that are substantially the same as the competitive research funds or other research funds that have already been selected and funded - If there is an overlap in the intended application of research funding between multiple research projects - Other cases equivalent to the above

+At the application stage for this program, there are no limitations regarding submitting proposals to other competitive research funds or other research funds.
 However, if a research project is selected by another competitive research fund or other research funds, please report this promptly to the administrative staff of this program.
 If there is any omission in this report, the research project may be rejected in this program.